fabrizioromanelli/deepforge/README.md

 ## Overview

 deepforge is a Python object-oriented library built on top of Keras and TensorFlow for simplifying the creation and training of deep neural networks.
 It provides a user-friendly interface for designing, configuring, and training neural network models, making it easier for developers and researchers to work with deep learning.
+Next versions of the library should include support for other deep learning frameworks (such as PyTorch, Theano, Caffe, etc.).

 ## Features